US Made Supply

 Flatbed & Stake Trucks

-For flatbeds carrying lumber, steel, or equipment, the Class A rating on an ABC extinguisher is especially valuable — B:C-only units won't suppress wood or paper fires in your cargo.
+For flatbeds carrying lumber, steel, fence panels, or roofing materials, the Class A rating on an ABC extinguisher is especially valuable — B:C-only units won't suppress wood or paper fires in your cargo.

 Tanker Trucks & Hazmat Transport